 Other lab tests that may be out of range in CIRS

 The lab tests I explained above are quite unique to CIRS.
 The lab tests I list below may also be out of range.
-If they are, you have all the more evidence to suspect CIRS.
+If they are, you have even more reason to suspect CIRS.

 - Anti-diuretic hormone (ADH)